 All dentists receive training in endodontic therapy, however, you may be referred to an endodontist, a specialist who limits his/her practice to root canal procedures.
 The sooner you get treatment the better; your risk of losing the damaged tooth is decreased, your pain can be relieved, and your dentist may prevent infection from spreading further.

 If you learn how healthy teeth can become damaged, you will understand why root canal therapy may be the best treatment to restore your mouth to a healthy state.

-Once it has been determined (with x-rays and clinical examination) that root canal treatment is necessary, you will be scheduled for one or more appointments.
+Once it has been determined (with x-rays and clinical examination) that root canal treatment is necessary, you will be scheduled for one or more appointments with the dentist at Panatella Dental.
 Your visits may last one to two hours, and you will receive local anesthesia.
 A rubber dam (a protective sheet of rubber that covers your mouth) may be used to isolate your tooth and prevent bacteria from entering it.
 The goal of the root canal therapy is to improve the health of your damaged tooth by removing the damaged pulp and bacteria from your root canals through a small opening in the crown.
 Then the canals are sealed with special materials to prevent bacteria from reaching your bone.
 Your dentist then restores the outside of your tooth so it will function properly and have a healthy appearance.
 After root canal therapy, outer ligaments of the roots continue to be nourished by your surrounding gums and bone.